 Do Laundry in your Sleep

 Every evening, after my kids were in bed but before I sat down on the couch, I’d take a full laundry basket and dump it in the washer.
-It didn’t matter whose laundry; I don’t have a set laundry schedule, I just look for a full basket and wash it.
+It didn’t matter whose laundry since I don’t have a set laundry schedule, I just look for a full basket and wash it.

 How Delay Start Works